yutakaos/rUIC/README.md

 - `nn` : the number of neighbors used for prediction
     - **num_neighbors** argument in rEDM package.
     - "e+1" can be used if nn = E + 1.
-    - If a scalar value is specified, nn = rep(nn, length(E)).
-The vector with length(E) == length(nn) can be also used.

-- `Enull` : the method to determine the embedding dimension of null model
-    - "e-1" can be used if Enull = E - 1.
-    - When "adaptive" is used, Enull is the largest E for E < Enull and pval < alpha (`alpha` is the significant level).

-- `scaling` : the local scaling (no_scale, neighbor or velocity)
-    - **This argument is experimental.
-May be changed in the future.**
-    - Method for local scaling of distance matrix.
-It may improve noise robustness.

 - `is_naive` : whether rEDM-style estimator is used
-    - **This argument is experimental.
-May be changed in the future.**
     - Whether to return naive estimator.
     - If FALSE, the estimator bias is adjusted using weights of neighbors.
     - If TRUE, the result will be similar to Convergent Cross Mapping (CCM) in rEDM package.

 ## Outputs in rUIC package
 - `E`   : Embedding dimension
+- `E0`  : Embedding dimension of reference model
 - `tau` : Time-lag for attractor reconstruction (NOT time-lag of causal influence)
 - `tp` : Time prediction horizon (interpreted as time-lag of causal influence)
 - `nn` : The number of nearest neighbors
-- `E_R` : Embedding dimension of reference model
-- `nn_R` : The number of nearest neighbors of reference model
 - `n_lib` : The number of time indices used for attractor reconstruction
 - `n_pred` : The number of time indices used for model predictions
 - `rmse` : Root mean squared error (RMSE)
 - `te` : Transfer entropy
 - `pval` : The p-value to test alternative hypothesis te > 0
+- `n_surr` : The number of surrogate data generated to compute p-value